 "I don't get it," Tali looked around.
 "What reason?"

 "That?"
 Tali squinted at the round dish on the table.
 Covered in glistening red and yellow liquid, sprinkled with torn shreds of meat, it looked more like a giant third-degree burn than anything edible.
 "That looks like an under-suit skin infection.
 Why is it on a table where they serve food?"

 Joker poked his head between the two women at the end of the table.
 "Uh...
 Is that real pepperoni?"

 Shepard's eyes lit up.
 "Why, yes it is!
 Only place on the Citadel that has it!"
-He stood, pushing Chakwas and Tali aside and guiding Joker to the bench by his shoulders.
+He stood, pushing Chakwas and Tali aside and gently guiding Joker to the bench by his shoulders.
 "And it's all yours."

-Joker glanced around in shock as he lowered in front of the half-meter of heaven in a pizza dish.
+Joker glanced around in shock as he sat in front of the half-meter of heaven in a pizza dish.
 The smell of garlic, herbs and spiced meat wafting up made his mouth water.
 He looked quizzically at Shepard.
 "It is?"

 Garrus rolled his eyes.
 "I take it back.
 This is the most pathetic thing I've ever seen."